Monday, July 25, 2016

 Nice, France, as a truck, plowed through Bastille Day crowd, killing 84 people, including children.
 Two young women laying flowers for the victims.

-In Nice, France, a truck, plowed through Bastille Day crowd, killing 84 people, including children.
-Two young women laying flowers for the victims.
+In Nice, France, a truck plowed through the Bastille Day crowd, killing 84 people, including children.
+Two young women are laying flowers for the victims.

-Actually, a child is never born a racist, adults, and the harsh environmental experience influenced them.
-World leaders, schools, and parents have a huge task to create a happy and safe environment for our children: “We should bury down apartheid, racism, discrimination and fight down war and crime,” Lucky Dube advised.
+Actually, a child is never born a racist; adults and the harsh environmental experience influence them.
+World leaders, schools, and parents have a huge task to create a happy and safe environment for our children: “We should bury down apartheid, racism, discrimination, and fight down war and crime,” Lucky Dube